NumPy interface#

 >>> np.arctan2(a, b).array

-To clarify, the mode of operation, consider the following two different ways of adding two images.
+To clarify, the mode of operation, consider the following two different ways of adding a pair of images:

 1>>> im1 = Image([[1, 2], [3, 4]])